Coalfire-CF/terraform-aws-ec2/examples/simple/README.md

 ## EC2 module simple example

-This example creates 2 EC2 instances using the EC2 module, along with a VPC, subnet, and the keys required by the module.
+This example creates 2 EC2 instances using the EC2 module, along with a temporary VPC, subnet, and the keys required to test the module.

 # Prerequisites